A primer on semiconvex functions in general potential theories: Strict comparison with minimal monotonicity and semiconvex functions

-Harvey and Lawson~\cite{hlae} showed that one always has the \eqref{eq:ZMP} form of comparison if the subsolutions are quasi-convex and one of them is strongly strict, just like the Definitional Comparison \Cref{defcompa} tells that \eqref{eq:ZMP} holds, even without the quasi-convexity assumption, if one of the subsolutions is strict and smooth.
+Harvey and Lawson~\cite{hlae} showed that one always has the form \eqref{eq:ZMP} of comparison if the subsolutions are semiconvex and one of them is strongly strict, just like the Definitional Comparison \Cref{defcompa} tells that \eqref{eq:ZMP} holds, even without the semiconvexity assumption, if one of the subsolutions is strict and smooth.

-\begin{thm}[Strict comparison for quasi-convex functions] Let $\Omega \ssubset \R^n$ be a bounded domain and let $\call F$ be a subequation on $\Omega$.
-Then strict comparison holds for quasi-convex functions:
+\begin{thm}[Strict comparison for semiconvex functions] \sid{comparison (principle)!strict!for semiconvex functions} Let $\Omega \subset \R^n$ be a bounded domain and let $\call F$ be a subequation on $\Omega$.
+Then strict comparison holds for semiconvex functions; that is,